 Semi-structured: asking pre-decided questions along with straying away from the topic in the middle.
 You can use this method if you do not have much knowledge about the subject.
 Still, you can cover the specific questions along with other general yet relatable ones.

 Unstructured: in-depth interviews that cover the topic along with going with the flow of the respondent’s answers.
-You can use this interview method when you are open to revision in your question set.
+You can use this interview method when you are open to revising your question set.

 How to Conduct an Interview?
 Step by Step Procedure

-- Understand your topic and decide the respondent or sample population.
+- Understand your topic and decide on the respondent or sample population.

-- Choose the interview methodology based upon your current requirement.
+- Choose the interview methodology based on your current requirement.